terpsichora45/sail/README.md

 ## List of Available Commands
 * `help`: displays the command list and related information.
 * `init`: creates the directories and files necessary for a new C project.
-* `build`: compiles C files into object files and then into a binary executable using GCC. (awaiting integration)
+* `build`: compiles C files into object files and then into a binary executable using GCC.
-* `run`: if created, executes the binary. otherwise, creates and *then* executes the binary. (awaiting integration)
+* `run`: if created, executes the binary. otherwise, creates and *then* executes the binary.
 * `new-header`: creates a new header file within the project directory in the proper location. (awaiting integration)

 # Authors